MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-segment.md

     A list of records that satisfy the conditions you've defined for the segment in the application are displayed.
     >[!NOTE]
-    >The records displayed here are only simulated results; they might not be records that the segment can actually be applied to.<!--note from editor: Edits suggested.
-Notice that this follows the "segment-applies-to-records" pattern that I think is what we want to say (but maybe isn't).-->
+    >The records displayed here are only simulated results; they might not be records that the segment can actually be applied to.

     >[!div class="mx-imgBorder"]
     >![Simulated results page for the created condition](media/sa-segment-condition-builder-simulated-results.png "Simulated results page for the created condition")